Is your facility in compliance with the New Jersey PAD Law?

 a.
 Ensure that any person, prior to using that defibrillator, has successfully completed 1[a nationally recognized training program] and holds a current certification from the American Red Cross, American Heart Association or other training program recognized by the Department of Health and Senior Services1 in cardio-pulmonary resuscitation and use of a defibrillator;

 b.
 Ensure that the defibrillator is maintained and tested according to the manufacturer’s operational guidelines;

-	d.]1 Notify the appropriate first aid, ambulance or rescue squad or other appropriate emergency medical services provider that the person or entity has acquired the defibrillator, the type acquired and its location1; and
+d.
+1 Notify the appropriate first aid, ambulance or rescue squad or other appropriate emergency medical services provider that the person or entity has acquired the defibrillator, the type acquired and its location; and

 d.
 Prior to purchasing the automated external defibrillator, provide the prescribing licensed physician with documentation that the person or entity purchasing the defibrillator has a protocol in place to comply with the requirements of subsections a., b. and c. of this section1.

 4. a.
 A person shall not use a defibrillator unless he has successfully completed 1[a nationally recognized training program] and holds a current certification from the American Red Cross, American Heart Association or other training program recognized by the Department of Health and Senior Services1 in cardio-pulmonary resuscitation and use of a defibrillator; provided however, this section shall not be applicable to a person who is licensed as a paramedic, emergency medical technician-D, or a first responder-D by the Department of Health.